Category: acne-prone skincare

 Wash your brushes at least once a week; more often if your skin is breaking out.
 It’s one of the easiest prevention methods that people constantly overlook.

 Maybe it’s the detergent switch, the filtered showerhead, or maybe it’s finally protecting your skin barrier instead of destroying it.
-For you, it might be something different, but here’s what I know: once you can identify your actual triggers and address them instead of just reacting to breakouts when they happen, you’ll finally stop getting them.
+For you, it might be something different, but here’s what I know: once you can identify your actual triggers and address them, instead of just reacting to breakouts when they happen, you’ll finally stop getting them.
 And that’s a feeling worth fighting for.

 Commonly Asked Questions: